davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 So I sent an email to the author of these papers to try to get these results.
 I will update this post if I ever hear back.

-To those who would object that my diet and/or exercise weren't ideal: you're probably right.
-I didn't intend them to be.
-The point was just to create a rough set of rules to keep my diet and exercise __consistent__ throughout the experiment.
-By keeping them consistent, it allowed me to reasonably infer that changes in my blood tests weren't due to diet or exercise.

 One reason why I wanted to perform these tests was that not everyone's body responds to drugs in the same way.
 I had no idea how my body was going to react.